Khasimvali2598/aws-serverless-application/README.md

 This project demonstrates how to build a full serverless application using:

-1.S3 – Frontend hosting
+i)S3 – Frontend hosting

-2.API Gateway – Exposes API endpoint
+ii)API Gateway – Exposes API endpoint

-3.AWS Lambda – Backend logic
+iii)AWS Lambda – Backend logic

-4.DynamoDB – Stores page view count
+iv)DynamoDB – Stores page view count

 The frontend is built using HTML, CSS, JavaScript, and connects to AWS services through an API.